artagon/artagon-common/docs/java/MAVEN_RELEASE_GUIDE.md

 ## Security Automation

+Prefer the CLI commands (`scripts/artagon java security update|verify`) for everyday workflows; the underlying scripts remain documented here for troubleshooting and advanced automation.

 This document describes the security scripts available in artagon-common for managing dependency integrity and verification.

 ### Overview